 Define Your Payment Terms

-Creating standardized payment terms document is an essential for your business.
+Creating standardized payment terms documents is essential for your business.
 Giving early payment discounts is a useful way to get paid quicker for your sale.
 A late fee that is payable upon late payments must also be a part of the terms and conditions.
 Make sure that your customers sign the acceptance of the terms and conditions.

 Every time a client delays a payment, look for reasons: